 Walking approach to Refuge de Paliri m.
 1055 and South-East Face

-From Auberge – Gite d’Etape “du Col de Bavella”, situated 500 mt. from Bavella Pass along NE side of D268, take the forestal road starting behind the hut and leading to GR20 trail; the trail goes down reaching another forestal road crossing a stream.
-Follow it for a short distance (about 150 mt.), then turn to right following again GR20.
+From the Auberge – Gite d’Etape “du Col de Bavella”, situated 500 mt. to Bavella Pass along the NE side of the road D268, follow the forest road starting just behind the hut and joining the GR20 trail; the road descents to reach another forest road, crossing a stream.
+Follow it for a short distance (about 150 mt.), then turn to right following again the GR20.
 The trail rises across a “pino laricio” forest and reachs Finosa Pass mt.
 1195; from here the trail goes down to the beautiful Paliri Hut m.
 1055 (water, guarded in summer).
-From the hut a short track in five minutes leads to South-East Face (2 hours from the “Gite d’Etape”).
+From the hut a short track in five minutes leads to the South-East Face (2 hours from the “Gite d’Etape”).